ffund/compe-design-project/lab3/pulse-width.md

 **Lab report**: Show one screenshot of the Scope display (for the circuit with 1kΩ resistors and ceramic capacitor) under ambient light conditions, bright light conditions, and dark conditions.
 Annotate each screenshot to mark:

 * the time when you start to charge the capacitor
-* the time when the voltage across the capacitor is high enough that the GPIO input pin registers it as HIGH
+* the time when the voltage across the capacitor is enough for the GPIO input pin to read it as HIGH
 * the time when you start to dischange the capacitor

 Make sure each screenshot is clearly labeled!